How to take brilliant beach photos: 16 easy tips

 Take photos of objects

-Think sand castles, shells, driftwood, boulders, pebbles, seaweed washed out onto the shore.
+Think sand castles, shells, driftwood, boulders, pebbles, and seaweed washed out onto the shore.
 These beach objects contribute to a lovely image.

 Arniston beach